Unicef Rights Respecting Schools Award (RRSA)

 In March 2018 we were awarded the Bronze RRSA award showing that we are committed to embedding the articles and the rights in daily life at Webster.
 We are now working towards the silver award.

-On 23rd March 2018 we will be holding an RRSA launch day in school involving all pupils.
-This will be led by pupils and staff on the steering committee.
+On 23rd March 2018 we held an RRSA launch day in school involving all pupils.
+This was led by pupils and staff on the steering committee.

 The document below shows the articles in child friendly language: